Industrial-Software-Solutions-MSP/.github/profile/README.md

 ## Industrial Software Solutions MSP
 This organization is a collaborative project created by Chris Bennet, Robert Coltharp, Jonathan McMullin, Carlos Rojas, and Nicholas Van Noort.
-The projects simulates a pitch by a Managed Service Provider team to provide IT support to a small specialized software company that manages industrial control systems.
-The company is primed to expand its marketshare but requires an MSP to revamp its security policy and provision the appropriate computer systems.
+The projects simulates a business pitch by a Managed Service Provider team.
+The MSP wants to provide IT support to a small specialized software company that manages industrial control systems.
+The company is primed to expand its marketshare, but requires an MSP to revamp its security policy and provision the appropriate computer systems for its  employees.

 # Authors
   * Chris Bennett - [GitHub](<insert personal GitHub url here>) + [LinkedIn](<insert LinkedIn url here>)